dotnet/arcade/automated-image-generation13997.md

     * gets state of image creation from the Image Factory based on a Tracking Id
     * submits a new job to Image Factory using payload from a specified file
     * given variables, searches all configurations which use these variables, substitue variables and send all payloads to the Image Factory.
-* Image definitions should be moved to our side instead of the Image Factory repository as these have to be updated as we need to introduce variables.
+* Move Helix image definitions from the Image Factory repository to our repository.
+I checked with Casey that there wasn't ever need for a change, except bounce of VS version.
+It shouldn't give us additional maintanace cost.
+The reason why we need to move them is introduction of custom variables (see example bellow).
+As part of the move I would suggest to start using JSON file format as it's expected input of the Image Factory.
+Having it in YAML would only mean that we will need to transform a payload before sending it.
-Note: This has to be checked with Casey, because if there is a need for changes, it will have to be updated by us.
-In a case we need to leave it in the [current location](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages), it's still doable with some kind of post processing.
-In a case this will go into our repository I would suggest JSON file format as it's expected input of the Image Factory.
+For more information you can find current image definitons [here](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages)

-Examples
+### Examples

-* Used variable in configuration file:
+* Variable in the payload:
 ```
 VSBootstrapperURL: "{VS_2019_PREVIEW_URL}/vs_Enterprise.exe"
 ```
-* Tool configuration:
+* Variable definitions used by tool:
 ```
 {
     "VS_2019_PREVIEW_URL":"https://aka.ms/vs/16/pre/184776537_-638374648",